-In order to enable communities to invest in and leverage current and future leadership, Leslie and Abigail Wexner decided a decade ago to engage funding partners for the Wexner Heritage Program.
+In order to enable communities to co-invest in and leverage future leadership, we decided in the early 2000s to engage funding partners for the Wexner Heritage Program.
 These partners ensure the strength and vitality of their own communities by sharing the responsibility for educating the next cadre of Jewish communal leaders.

-Each year we partner with three communities and select 20 of their current and emerging lay leaders to begin a transformative journey.
-The Wexner Foundation and the local community funding partners share the expense of the two-year program, at a total cost of $700,000, or $350,000 each.
-Local funders include the local Jewish Federation; individual philanthropists, private foundations, Community Foundations, and Alumni of the Wexner Heritage Program, among others.
+Each community partnership is a unique collection of local stakeholders.
+Funders have included Jewish Federations, individual philanthropists, private foundations, community foundations, and alumni of the Wexner Heritage Program, among others.
 This joint investment allows the program to be offered at no cost to participants.
-Heritage Communities are asked to sign a letter of agreement in advance to ensure their place.
+Community partners are asked to sign a letter of agreement in advance to secure their place.

 After several years of successful partnership, the San Francisco Jewish Community set an extraordinary example of commitment by creating an endowment to ensure that there would be Wexner Heritage cohorts in the Bay Area Jewish community in perpetuity.
 Other communities are following suit and beginning to build endowments to bring Heritage classes back to their communities at regular intervals.